Top US moving companies, independently reviewed

 U-Pack is operated by ABF Freight and uses commercial trucking for the actual transport, which keeps prices below traditional movers.
 You handle loading; they handle the long haul.

-Why we picked it: Long-distance budget moves with self-loading.
+Noted for: Long-distance budget moves with self-loading.

 U-Haul logo